jesscleish/Group68_ItemSwap/README.md

 # SOFE 2720U Item Swap Website
-# Group 68
-# Daniel Gohara Kamel, Jessica Leishman
+# Group 68: Daniel Gohara Kamel, Jessica Leishman

+## Introduction
+The project made in SOFE 2800U by this group was an item swapping/bartering website.
+This readme outlines the prelimary and process actions taken by the team during the development of this website.
+It contains several different design and model diagrams, as well as

+---
 ## Database Config

 Create a file called `php.ini` with the following: